 - HSE policies and procedures to ensure safe working environments.

-To further demonstrate our commitment to ensuring that slavery and human trafficking is not taking place in our business, we aim to implement a global Human Rights Policy Statement during the financial year ending December 2020.
+To further demonstrate our commitment to ensuring that slavery and human trafficking is not taking place in our business, we implemented a global Human Rights Policy Statement during the financial year ending December 2020.

-We have a significant supply chain all over the world, working with a whole range of different subcontractors and vendors and we are committed to ensure that our supply chains will comply with the Act.
+We have a significant supply chain in the UK and also have a small number of suppliers located in the EU, US and Singapore, working with a range of different subcontractors and vendors and we are committed to ensure that our supply chains will comply with the Act.

-In 2019 we provided annual training to our applicable HSE, QA, HR, contracts, procurement and supply chain staff within Dril-Quip (Europe) Limited on the Act to help identify any potential slavery and human trafficking and how to respond if slavery or human trafficking is suspected.
+We provide training to our applicable HSE, QA, HR, contracts, procurement and supply chain staff on the Act to help identify any potential slavery and human trafficking and how to respond if slavery or human trafficking is suspected.
 This process was supervised by our legal department.
-We aim to provide updated training to the relevant personnel during 2020 to continue to raise awareness of the requirements of the Act and any potential slavery and human trafficking issues that may arise in our business and wider supply chain.
+We aim to provide updated training to the relevant personnel during 2021 to continue to raise awareness of the requirements of the Act and any potential slavery and human trafficking issues that may arise in our business and wider supply chain.

 Dril-Quip (Europe) Limited